LivePersonInc/knowledge-center-archive/pages/documents/Bots & Automation/PostConversationSurvey/PostConversationSurvey.md

 <img style="width:600px" src="img/surveyBot_fcr.png">

-## Building a survey bot
+## Building a survey bot with Conversation Builder

-You use Conversation Builder to create survey bots, which allows you to use the same, familiar tool that use to create custom bots.
+You [use Conversation Builder to create survey bots](https://developers.liveperson.com/conversation-builder-bots-post-conversation-survey-bots.html), which allows you to use the same, familiar tool that use to create custom bots.
 This makes the process quicker and more efficient.

-See [here](https://developers.liveperson.com/conversation-builder-bots-post-conversation-survey-bots.html) in the Developer Center for information on how to build a survey bot using Conversation Builder.

 ## Tips on writing effective survey questions